 The Actor-Singer Track

-Beginning in Fall 2019, the Department of Drama will offer a concentration in musical performance within the B.F.A. acting degree.
-The number of spaces available in this track is quite limited; interested students must prescreen for both the musical theater and acting programs.
+The Department of Drama offers a concentration in musical performance within the B.F.A. acting degree.
+The number of spaces available in this track is quite limited; interested students must apply for both the musical theater and acting programs on the application (first and second choice).
+This will prompt the submission of all required prescreen materials to be considered for actor-singer track.

 What is the track?